rahulmukh1ya/rahulmukh1ya/README.md

 - 📫 How to reach me **rahulmukh1ya649@gmail.com**

-- 📄 Know about my experiences [rahulmukhiya.com.np/cv/my-cv.pdfx](rahulmukhiya.com.np/cv/my-cv.pdf)
+- 📄 Know about my experiences [My CV](https://rahulmukhiya.com.np/cv/my-cv.pdf)

 - ⚡ Fun fact **The phenomenon of repeating a word until it starts to sound strange or lose its meaning is called semantic satiation.**